 When and Where

-We meet Wednesdays at 7:30 p.m. from early September to late May in the All Saints Anglican Church Hall, 1801 Lorne Ave., Saskatoon SK S7H 1Y5.
+We will resume dancing starting on January 11, 2023 at 7:00 p.m. and continue until late May in the All Saints Anglican Church Hall, 1801 Lorne Ave., Saskatoon SK S7H 1Y5.

 - Bring a water bottle and soft-soled shoes (no street shoes, socks or bare feet)